 If you feel uncomfortable every time stock prices fluctuate wildly, or if you feel distressed seeing you’ve lost money, or if you feel the urge to sell just because everyone is selling, you probably should review the basics of investing.

 Why?
-Because stock market investing may not be for you.
+Because stock market investing may NOT be for you.

 1. What’s my investment objective?

-The investment objective may be any of the following:
+Your investment objective may be any of the following:

 2. Current Income.
 “Current income” is the strategy of getting the fastest return on one’s investment.
 The return does not have to be extremely high; just enough to produce a level of income that can cover one’s living expenses on a regular basis.

 3. Capital Appreciation.
 If you want to grow your capital, this can be described as “capital appreciation”.
 The ultimate goal is to produce a high level of return that would increase your money, but do note that this strategy also entails higher risk of loss.